Skip to main content

 • School administrators will review it promptly

-• Investigations will be handled confidentially and thoroughly
+• Investigations will be handled thoroughly

 • Students involved will receive support